iworks/og/readme.txt

 The [Open Graph protocol][] enables any web page to become a rich object in a social graph.
 Most notably, this allows for these pages to be used with Facebook's [Like Button][] and [Graph API][] as well as within [Google+][] posts.

-The Open Graph plugin inserts the Open Graph metadata into page head section, and provides filters for other plugins and themes to override this data, or to provide additional Open Graph data.
+The Open Graph plugin inserts the Open Graph metadata into page head section and provides filters for other plugins and themes to override this data, or to provide additional Open Graph data.

 No configuration, pure power.

 Plugin grabs data from content and if contains YouTube URL, then plugin try to get movie thumbnail and use it in og:image.

-If post contains YouTube links, this plugin saves as post meta video thumbnail link and add it to og:image as post thumbnail.
+If the post contains YouTube links, this plugin saves as post meta video thumbnail link and add it to og:image as post thumbnail.

 [Open Graph Protocol]: http://ogp.me/
 [Like Button]: https://developers.facebook.com/docs/reference/plugins/like